-ATTACHMENT 5 ACCEPTANCE FORM AND COMMITMENT BONUS PAYMENT ELECTION

-Milk Supply Partner Number: \\\\\

-3 Year Fixed Term Exclusive Milk Supply Agreement Acceptance

-Start Date: 1 July 2021, End Date: 30 June 2024

-By signing this Acceptance Form and returning it to us, you agree to and accept the terms and conditions set out in the Agreement to which this Form is attached.

-Please indicate your preference for receiving the Commitment Bonus by ticking the preferred option below: -

-Commitment Bonus received at the end of the season (i.e., 16.67c/KgMS paid on or before the 15th of July in the immediately following Year)

-Commitment Bonus received at the start of the season (i.e., 16.67c/KgMS paid on or before the 15th of August in each year of the term) \

-Commitment Bonus received as a 50c/KgMS pre-payment in advance for the 3-year term\

-Please estimate your Total Milk Solids (total kg of Fat + total kg of Protein) for FY22 - KgMS

-\ Reconciliation of actual FY22 milk solids vs estimated FY22 milk solids for pre-payment of the Commitment Bonus will be completed at the end of the FY22 season at which time there will be a payment adjustment made based on the actual Milk solids provided to us at the Commitment Bonus rate (16.67c/KgMS).
+ATTACHMENT 5 ACCEPTANCE FORM AND COMMITMENT BONUS PAYMENT ELECTION Milk Supply Partner Number: 3 Year Fixed Term Exclusive Milk Supply Agreement Acceptance Start Date: 1 July 2023, End Date: 30 June 2026 By signing this Acceptance Form and returning it to us, you agree to and accept the terms and conditions set out in the Agreement to which this Form is attached.
+Please indicate your preference for receiving the Commitment Bonus by ticking the preferred option below: -Commitment Bonus received at the end of the season (i.e., 16.67c/KgMS paid on or before the 15th of July in the immediately following Year) Commitment Bonus received at the start of the season (i.e., 16.67c/KgMS paid on or before the 15th of August in each year of the term) Commitment Bonus received as a 50c/KgMS pre-payment in advance for the 3-year term Please estimate your Total Milk Solids (total kg of Fat + total kg of Protein) for FY24 - Reconciliation of actual FY24 milk solids vs estimated FY24 milk solids for pre-payment of the Commitment Bonus will be completed at the end of the FY24 season at which time there will be a payment adjustment made based on the actual Milk solids provided to us at the Commitment Bonus rate (16.67c/KgMS).
 This reconciliation will be completed at the end of each of the 3 years of the Agreement to ensure payment is received for actual solids produced over the term of the Agreement.
 Signed by, or by its authorised representative for and on behalf of, the Supplier.
 If signed by authorised representative, you the representative represent and warrant that you have full authority to sign this document on behalf of the Supplier and have no notice of revocation of your authority.

-Name

-Signature
+Name Signature

-Position held
+Please return this signed acceptance either by email to milksupply@burrafoods.com.au or via text message (photo) to your Milk Supply Officer